 The Graduate School oversees the application process for each program.
 The Graduate School has its own criteria for admission, but the online Graduate Certificate in Mathematics program has specific admissions requirements as well.
 To understand more about the Graduate School admission requirements, visit the Graduate School Support Center.
 There you will find information regarding frequently asked questions along with Self Service features, Live Chat, and technical support.

-For admission to full graduate student status in the Graduate Certificate in Mathematics program, the department requires an overall undergraduate GPA of at least 2.8 (based on a 4.0 scale) coupled with a 3.0 or higher in the undergraduate major, provided that the major is in an accredited engineering program.
-Students not possessing degrees from accredited engineering programs are required to submit GRE scores in Verbal, Quantitative and Analytical Writing.
-While there is no minimum required score, the GRE scores are used to predict the potential for the applicant to successfully complete advanced engineering work.
+For admission to full graduate student status in the Graduate Certificate in Mathematics program, the department requires an overall undergraduate GPA of at least 2.8 (based on a 4.0 scale) coupled with a 3.0 or higher in the undergraduate major, provided that the major is in an accredited mathematics or engineering program.
+Students not possessing degrees from accredited mathematical programs are required to submit GRE scores in Verbal, Quantitative and Analytical Writing.
+While there is no minimum required score, the GRE scores are used to predict the potential for the applicant to successfully complete advanced coursework in mathematics.
 For applicants whose native language is not English, minimum TOEFL score requirements on the internet-based test are a total score of at least 80 with minimum test scores of 18 each for listening, reading, writing and speaking.

 You may submit your graduate application for the online certificate here.